SHACHAR KARIV

 Observational

-making in a game with pure information externalities, where each decision maker
+decision making in a game with pure information externalities, where each

-observes only her predecessor's binary action.
-Under perfect information, the
+decision maker observes only her predecessor's binary action.
+Under perfect

-martingale property of the stochastic learning process is used to establish
+information, the martingale property of the stochastic learning process is used

-convergence of beliefs and actions.
-Under imperfect information, in contrast,
+to establish convergence of beliefs and actions.
+Under imperfect information,

-become increasingly likely to imitate their predecessors.
-Consequently, we
+increasingly likely to imitate their predecessors.
+Consequently, we observe

-observe longer and longer periods of uniform behavior, punctuated by
+longer and longer periods of uniform behavior, punctuated by increasingly rare

-increasingly rare switches.
-These results suggest that the kind of episodic
+switches.
+These results suggest that the kind of episodic instability that is

-information premise provides a better theoretical description of fads and
+provides a better theoretical description of fads and fashions.

 -